 The Dual-Monitor WFH Desk That Doesn’t Eat Your Entire Studio

 r/ta8013215 figured it out with a setup that’s equal parts functional and smart-looking.
+No compromises, no excuses.

 The Desk Situation

 A classic IKEA ALEX drawer unit paired with a butcher-block wood top.
 This combo has basically become the gold standard for home desks, and for good reason.
 The warm oak desktop contrasts cleanly with the matte black drawers.
-Two large monitors (one widescreen) sit side by side with a mechanical keyboard and full-size mouse pad.
+Two large monitors sit side by side with a mechanical keyboard and a full-size mouse pad.
 A yellow-potted snake plant sits at the desk’s edge, adding just enough life without cluttering the workspace.

 The Zone Divide